PacktPublishing/Containers-for-Developers-Handbook/Chapter10/Readme.md

 service/lb create
 ```

-We review the status of all the application's components and the configuration applied to the Nginx component:
+We can review the status of all the application's components and the configuration applied to the Nginx component:
 ```

 $ kubectl get pods